SHogenboom/BourdonVosTest/README.md

 <H2 id="design"> Design </H2>

 This section provides context on the code that was used to create the Bourdon Vos Test from a more global perspective.
+Necessary elements of the code are discussed, however, changes in button text etc are not discussed.
 All code files are accessible  on [GitHub](https://github.com/SHogenboom/BourdonVosTest) and contain in-code comments for specifics.
-Specific code snippets can be viewed by clicking the "> Code" buttons
+Relevant code snippets can be viewed by clicking the "> Code: ... " buttons

 <H3 id="content"> Content </H3>